-Both Wi-Fi and Bluetooth are under the category of wireless.
-SwitchBot Meters use Bluetooth, but a Wi-Fi option can be easily added.
+Both Wi-Fi and Bluetooth are under the category of wireless technology.
+SwitchBot Meter uses Bluetooth, but a Wi-Fi option can be easily added.

-The Meters use Bluetooth Low Energy (BLE) to communicate, so on their own, they are limited to Bluetooth range (e.g. around the house - like a Bluetooth speaker).
+The SwitchBot Meter uses the Bluetooth Low Energy protocol (BLE) to communicate.
+So on its own, the Meter is limited to Bluetooth range (e.g. around the house - like a Bluetooth speaker).

-If you would like to monitor SwitchBot Meters remotely (e.g. away from the house), you need to use them in conjunction with a SwitchBot Hub (Plus), which relays the data of any in-range SwitchBot Meters to the internet using your local Wi-Fi network.
+If we want to monitor SwitchBot Meters remotely (e.g. away from the house), we need to use them in conjunction with a SwitchBot Hub (Plus), which relays the data of any in-range SwitchBot Meter to the internet using our local Wi-Fi network.

-The reason the Meters use Bluetooth Low Energy (BLE) to communicate is that it's more cost-effective than Wi-Fi and it uses a great deal less power, so the batteries last a lot longer (in most cases 1 year) and the sample rate of the Meter can be a lot higher than if it used Wi-Fi.
-A lot of Meters with on-board Wi-Fi will sample once every 15 minutes instead of once every 2 minutes (like our SwitchBot Meters), and their batteries die after a couple of weeks instead of a year or more -- which is a real annoyance when you're measuring hard-to-reach places like a crawlspace under a house.
+The reason why the Meter uses the Bluetooth Low Energy protocol (BLE) to communicate is that it's more cost-effective and less power-consuming than using Wi-Fi, leading the batteries to last a lot longer (in most cases for a year) and the sample rate of the Meter can be a lot higher than using Wi-Fi.
+A lot of Meters with on-board Wi-Fi will sample once every 15 minutes instead of once every 2 minutes which is what the SwitchBot Meter is capable of, and their batteries die after a couple of weeks instead of a year or more.
+Changing battery frequently would be a real annoyance when we're placing the Meter to some hard-to-reach places like a crawlspace under a house.

-So with a SwitchBot Hub (Plus), you can not only add Wi-Fi capability but because of the lower-cost Meter, you can have a larger array of energy-efficient Meters pushing to the cloud for remote monitoring for a lot less cost.
-Plus, the SwitchBot cloud service is included in the purchase price, so there's no monthly fee for the Hub.
+So with a SwitchBot Hub (Plus/Mini), we can not only add Wi-Fi capability to the SwitchBot Meter but due to the favorable price, we can also have a larger array of energy-efficient Meters pushing to the cloud for remotely monitoring for a lot less cost.
+As for the Cloud Service, there is no extra fee once we purchase a SwitchBot Hub (Plus/Mini).